bensoer/cdk-photo-archive/README.md

 ```
 **Note:** If at a later time, you want to revert this, remove the setting from `conf/configuration.ts`, set the value to `undefined` or leave it as an empty array

+**Tip:** cdk-photo-archive will create the archive bucket for you if you do not supply one.
+In the event you need to entirely delete the cdk-photo-archive stack.
+The archive bucket will not be deleted.
+When restoring the stack though, the CDK will error that the bucket it wishes to create already exists.
+You can work around this issue by then copying the ARN of the bucket created previously from the CDK and treating it like BYOB.

 # Configuration After Deployment
 cdk-photo-archive also deploys a number of settings to SSM Parameter Settings on AWS.
 These can be found under `/pa` section.
 Changes to these settings can be made to effect the system in real-time if need be, without having to re-deploy from the CDK. *WARNING* If possible, it is better to redeploy changes from the CDK.
 The settings available within SSM Parameter Store are as follows: